Dr Kade Booth

 Commenced Level of Study Research Title Program Supervisor Type

-2022 PhD Is it “Blackwashing” or Fear of the Educated Sovereign?
-Upholding Aboriginal and Torres Strait Islander Self-determination, Engagement and Governance as Ethics in Health Research PhD (Aboriginal Health Stud), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor
+2022 PhD An Aboriginal and Torres Strait Islander Examination of Ethics and Ethical Conduct in Health and Medical Research PhD (Aboriginal Health Stud), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor

 2020 PhD The Uncharted Journey of Aboriginal Health in the Neonatal Setting PhD (Aboriginal Health Stud), College of Health, Medicine and Wellbeing, The University of Newcastle Consultant Supervisor